By Nancy Clark

 |>4-5 h extreme exercise||3.5 to 5.5||8-12|

-For a 150-lb athlete who trains hard 1 hour a day and remains somewhat active the rest of the day, the target intake should be 375 to 450 grams carb/day.
-That’s at least 90 g (360 calories) carb per meal and 50 g (200 cals) carb at each of two snacks.
-This is more carbs than in the ever-popular (low-carb) breakfast protein shake with a few berries, a lunchtime spinach salad, and a dinner with a pile of broccoli but no rice.
+For a 150-lb athlete who trains hard 1 hour a day and remains somewhat active the rest of the day, the target intake should be 375 to 450 grams carbohydrates/day.
+That’s at least 90 g (360 calories) carb per meal and 50 g (200 calories) carbohydrates at each of two snacks.
+This is more carbohydrates than in the ever-popular (low-carb) breakfast protein shake with a few berries, a lunchtime spinach salad and a dinner with a pile of broccoli but no rice.
 Here’s what 375 grams of carbohydrate looks like (without the protein and fat that balance the diet):

 B: 1 cup dry oats (50g) + 1 banana (25g) + 1 T honey (15g)

 L: 2 slices whole wheat bread (46g) + 1 can Progresso lentil soup (60g)

 Sn: 1/3 cup raisins (40g) + 1 T dark chocolate chips (10)

 D: 1.5 c cooked brown rice (65g) + 14-oz bag frozen broccoli (20g)